-The whole tour is family friendly (free for under 2, 50% discount for children under 13, and student tickets are also available).
+The whole tour is family friendly (free for under 2, 50% discount for children under 13).
 It is a perfect family program with bigger children, but do make the kids wear warm clothes, coats, hats and boots for the tour to avoid getting the cold.

 Included in the price: the guided tour in the 2 major Christmas markets, inside St Stephen’s Basilica, and 3+1 wines, small group professional guide.